vccvisualization/vccvisualization.github.io/_people/hadwiger.md

 title:      Markus Hadwiger

 #your role in the vis group
+role:       Professor
-role:       Professor of Computer Science
+rolelong:   Professor of Computer Science

 #link to your image
 image:      ./images/people/hadwiger.jpg